 Homeowners who want flexibility in design are gravitating towards transitional kitchen styles.
 Those who are looking to renovate to sell find that transitional kitchens appeal to a large range of buyers.

-The elements of the transitional kitchen style include geometric, clean, and practical lines throughout the space, including cabinets and crown molding.
+So, how do you get the transitional-style kitchen look?
+The elements of this style include geometric, clean, and practical lines throughout the space, including cabinets and crown molding.

 Traditional light fixtures on the ceiling above the countertops.
 It usually uses a combination of natural and man-made materials with neutral colors.
 Homeowners who are looking to create a transitional kitchen should focus on the following:

 Transitional kitchen cabinets always have a streamlined profile.
-They often are made of wood rather than the lacquer that can be found in modern kitchens.
-The cabinets have recessed or paneled style doors and naturally blend in with the rest of the kitchen’s style.
+They are often made of wood rather than the lacquer found in modern kitchens.
+The cabinets have recessed or paneled doors and naturally blend in with the rest of the kitchen’s style.

-The cabinetry does not need to be all-white but should be in a neutral tone, such as beige, light grey, cream, or even blue.
+The cabinetry should not be all-white but neutral, beige, light grey, cream, or even blue.
 The neutral palette of the cabinets allows the kitchen to be bright and airy.

 No matter the color, a transitional kitchen has plenty of storage.
-This keeps kitchen items and small appliances off of the counters, so the space remains free of clutter.
+This keeps kitchen items and small appliances off the counters, so the space remains clutter-free.

 More modern transitional kitchens include black and brass accents.
 Homeowners have many choices when it comes to hardware.

-Tile can also be used in a transitional kitchen style on the wall or floor.
+Tile can also be used on the wall or floor in a transitional kitchen style.
 Most tiles are not categorized as transitional on their own but can be used to accentuate a transitional style.

 Traditional tiles, such as mosaics or marble, can be mixed with contemporary ones, like large tiles.
 While traditional tiles can be incorporated, the tile pattern can represent a transitional style, such as stacking them horizontally or vertically.